luis5tb/luis5tb.github.io/_posts/2024-07-17-quantizing-models-with-marlin.md

 ### Download model

 Then we download the model.
-In our example we are going to use a big model based on Mixtral, named prometheus: https://huggingface.co/prometheus-eval/prometheus-8x7b-v2.0.
+In our example we are using a big model based on Mixtral, named prometheus: https://huggingface.co/prometheus-eval/prometheus-8x7b-v2.0.
 This model is an alternative of GPT-4 evaluation when doing fine-grained evaluation of an underlying LLM.

 To download the model we simply use huggingface-cli: